ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 ## 5.3.
 Combining graphs using memes

 Having explored the idea of commuting diagrams and sameness, we are now ready to play our game of dumb charades of graphs!
 The goal of the game is to describe the combined graph of any two (overlapping) graphs without saying what the vertices, edges, source and target maps of the combined graph are.
-Let’s name this graph as the “***colimit graph***”.
+Let’s us call the graph we are looking for as the “***colimit graph***”.

-In this game, all we know is that we are looking for a specific graph.
-We will narrow down our search step by step by expressing requirements of the colimit graph using the memes we have learnt, until we end up with the colimit we are looking for.
+The colimit graph can be any graph in the space of all possible graphs.
+We will narrow down our search step by step by expressing requirements of the colimit graph using the memes we have learnt, until we end up with the graph we are looking for.
 Let us begin!

 ### A. Specifying the shape of the overlap

 To combine two graphs, we first need to know which vertices and edges are common to both the graphs.
 Recollect that the “Paul” vertex was common to both the friendship graphs we met early in the chapter.
 Let’s call the common vertices and edges as the ***overlap*** of the two graphs.
 So, to combine two graphs, we need to know their overlap.

 In chapter 3, we saw that a graph embedding identifies one graph inside another.
 Let us suppose we have three graphs, and two morphisms as shown in the diagram below.
-Let us not worry what exactly Graph-1, Graph-2, Graph-3, because we are concerned more concerned with how they are related to each other.
-We are concerned with the shape of the diagram  created by these relationships rather than what are the actual graphs inside these colored rectangles.
+Let us not worry what exactly Graph-1, Graph-2, Graph-3, because we are concerned more concerned with how they are related to each other and with the shape of the diagram  created by these relationships.
 Think of the rectangles as placeholders that can receive any graph in them.

 ```{image} assets/Ch3/4.3-Diagram.png
 :alt: Whoopsy!